PacificBiosciences/pbmm2/README.md

 If you are interested in unrolled alignments that is, align the full-length ZMW read or the HQ region of a ZMW against an unrolled template, please use `--zmw` or `--hqregion`.
 This is beta feature and still in development.

+### How can I set the sample name?
+You can override the sample name (SM field in RG tag) for all read groups with `--sample`.
+If not provided, sample names derive from the dataset input with order of
+precedence: biosample name, well sample name, `UnnamedSample`.
+If the input is a BAM file and `--sample` has not been used, the SM field will be populated with `UnnamedSample`.

 ### How does _pbmm2_ get invoked in pbsmrtpipe?
 The goal was to simplify the interface of _pbmm2_ with pbsmrtpipe.